KeyserDSoze/Rystem/src/Core/Rystem/README.md

 ## Discriminated Union in C#

-This library introduces a `UnionOf<T0, T1, ...>` class that implements discriminated unions in C#.
+This library introduces a `AnyOf<T0, T1, ...>` class that implements discriminated unions in C#.
 Discriminated unions are a powerful type system feature that allows variables to store one of several predefined types, enabling type-safe and concise programming.

-This library also includes integration with JSON serialization and deserialization.
+**This library also includes integration with JSON serialization and deserialization.**

 ## What is a Discriminated Union?